 Property Description Name Distinct name of the variable.
 If a variable with the same name already exists in the project, no additional variable can be created with this name.
-Maximum length: 128 characters Attention: The characters # and @ are not permitted in variable names.
+Maximum length: 128 characters Attention: the characters # and @ are not permitted in variable names.
 If non-permitted characters are used, creation of variables cannot be completed and the Finish button remains inactive.
-Note: For some drivers, the addressing is possible over the property Symbolic address, as well.
-Drivers Select the desired driver from the drop-down list.
-Note: If no driver has been opened in the project, the driver for internal variables (Intern.exe (Main.chm::/Intern.chm::/Intern.htm)) is automatically loaded.
-Driver Object Type (cti.chm::/28685.htm) Select the appropriate driver object type from the drop-down list.
+Note: Some drivers also allow addressing using the Symbolic address property.
+Driver Select the desired driver from the drop-down list.
+Note: If no driver has been opened in the project, the driver for internal variables (Intern.exe) is automatically loaded.
+Driver Object Type (on page 22) Select the appropriate driver object type from the drop-down list.
 Data Type Select the desired data type.
 Click on the button to open the selection dialog.

-Array settings Expanded settings for array variables.
+Property Description Array settings Expanded settings for array variables.
 You can find details in the Arrays chapter.
 Addressing options Expanded settings for arrays and structure variables.
 You can find details in the respective section.
 Automatic element activation Expanded settings for arrays and structure variables.
 You can find details in the respective section.